Bardstown, Kentucky: History

 First settled in 1780, Bardstown is among the oldest cities in Kentucky.
+That year, the Old Talbott Tavern was built, a year before the settlement of Salem (later renamed Bardstown) began, making it the "oldest western stagecoach stop" still in operation.
 Named county seat of the newly created Nelson County, Virginia (now Kentucky) in 1784, the town was formally established in 1788.
 It was incorporated by the state assembly in 1838.

 Reflecting the westward migration of Americans over the Blue Ridge Mountains after the Revolutionary War, Bardstown was also the first center of Catholicism west of the Appalachian Mountains in the original western frontier territories of the United States.
 The Diocese of Bardstown was established on February 8, 1808, to serve all Catholics between the Appalachians and the Mississippi River.
 This divided the previous all-encompassing Diocese of Baltimore, established in 1789.
 In 1841, the seat of the diocese was transferred to nearby Louisville, Kentucky.
 The Bardstown cathedral is the Basilica of Saint Joseph Proto-Cathedral, and the city has a Roman Catholic parochial high school, Bethlehem High School.

-In 2008, videos showing sewage and storm water spewing from the sewer systems in multiple locations around the city led the state of Kentucky to order the city to fix the problem.
-The sewer system was fixed in 2016.

 Geography

 Bardstown is located in north central Nelson County.
-It is at the intersection of US routes 31E, 62 and 150.
+It is at the intersection of U.S. Routes 31E, 62 and 150.
 The Bluegrass Parkway passes to the southeast.

 According to the United States Census Bureau, the city has a total area of 7.4 sqmi, all but 0.1 sqmi of which is land.